zjkiza/default-access/README.md

 # PHP Package: Default Accessor

-A package for easily accessing and invoking private and protected properties and methods, as well as static ones, in PHP.
+A package for easily accessing and invoking private and protected properties and methods, as well as static ones.
+It also supports access to the methods and properties of the parent class.

 # About the Package

 This package provides a practical way to access and manage private and protected methods and properties in PHP objects through the `Zjk\Accessor\Contract\DefaultAccessInterface`.
-The following methods are available:

 # Methods for Managing Properties and Methods